1herandom/NoPhising/README.md

 # NoPhising
-a webextention to find weateher a website is a phising website or not
+a web extention to find weateher a website is a phising website or not